gwisk/gradguide/README.md

     2. [List of Research Programs (click here)](https://spsyale.sites.yale.edu/resources)

-    I must really emphasize this point.
+    I have to emphasize this point.
 Research is important, and having letters of recommendation from research advisors can be a very strong boost.